 Medication Options for Postpartum Depression

 Postpartum depression medication is an important part of treating PPD.
-Medications prescribed by licensed health care providers help reduce and manage symptoms for people who may be suffering from this condition.
+Medications prescribed by licensed healthcare providers help reduce and manage symptoms for people who may be suffering from this depressive disorder.

 Understanding PPD Medications

-Postpartum depression medication must be prescribed by a physician or psychiatrist.
-Different medications can be prescribed over a specific course of time as determined by your doctor.
+A physician or psychiatrist must prescribe postpartum depression medication.
+Different medications can be prescribed over a specific time as determined by your doctor or mental health professional.
 Most postpartum depression medications are taken daily.
 It normally takes one to four weeks before you notice their effects.

 Types of Postpartum Depression Medication

 There are different types of medications that can be taken for postpartum depression.
 The type of medication prescribed largely depends on the set of symptoms and the specific type of postpartum depression someone is suffering from.

 Depending on the severity of the condition, clinicians may prescribe two or more types of medications to be taken together.
 In these cases, the postpartum depression medications work on different symptoms.
 Most symptoms can be managed by taking several medications together, often alongside some form of psychotherapy (such as Cognitive Behavioral Therapy or Interpersonal Therapy).